 Closures for Collection's Week - The Archive closes for 1 week every month for a 'Collection's Week' to enable project work on cataloguing specific collections.
 Normally collection's week will be the last week of every month.
 Planned closure dates for collection's week are as follows:

-- Dec 2017: No collection's week due to Christmas vacation break.
+- Apr 2019: No collection's week due to Easter vacation

 Preparation prior to your visit